 Shapiro, who a decade ago helped defend football star O.J.
 Simpson against charges of killing his wife, Nicole Brown Simpson, and her friend, Ron Goldman, says suing online beats standing in line, learning you're in the wrong court and having your case dismissed because of amateur paperwork.

-"The documents are filed in the right place, filed appropriately and the proof of service is
+"The documents are filed in the right place, filed appropriately and the proof of service is filed appropriately," he said.

 California small claims courts allow maximum $5,000 judgments against defendants, a total rising to $7,500 in 2006.
 Both parties personally argue their cases before a judge who renders a decision.
 Yet almost 40 percent of the nearly